 Page builders are way too complex

-One of the most widely spread misconceptions regarding page builders is that they are intuitive and easy to use drag and drop interfaces.
+One of the most widely spread misconceptions regarding page builder plugins is that they are intuitive and easy to use drag and drop interfaces.
 Well, this can’t be further from the truth.
 Each and every one of them comes loaded with an array of elements.
 While this may look like a positive trait at first glance, once you scratch the surface, you conclude that most elements serve for creating the same or very similar types of output.
 Furthermore, they come with countless screens of layout and styling configuration options, as well as those for controlling content.
+And all the add-ons Elementor Pro provides increase the confusion even more.
 With this large number of elements, you’ll never use overcrowded menus, and right from the get-go, you find yourself scanning through so many redundant options in search of those you actually need.
 Also, most page builders have a pretty steep learning curve, and it takes a lot of time to get familiar with their way of doing things.
 Not intuitive at all.